alrightyi/stanford_cs230/README.md

 3) python yolo.py <image_file_name> from "images/" folder

-Experiemented by changing number of classes, anchors in
+Experiemented by changing number of classes, anchors in "model_data".

 Datasets for Bumpers, Stickers are in "images/".